A Cisco router’s architecture can be categorized into three operational planes:

 local AAA Local method options

-max-sessions Adjust initial hash size for estimated max sessions
+max-sessions Adjust initial hash size for estimated max

 memory AAA memory parameters